-Here’s some of our favorite indoor navigation use cases
+Here are some of our favorite indoor navigation use cases:

 The entire tourism industry relies on visitors being able to find the right location with ease, yet one key pain points for tourists is simply finding their way on a daily basis.
 In 2015, a project was implemented at the famous Spanish wine route, Ribera del Duero, to help tourists get around the area.
 Beacons helped users answer questions like “where am I?” or “what am I looking at?”

 This new communication campaign helped grow the number of visitors from 83,000 visitors in 2010 to 269,000 in 2015.
 Not to mention, this also meant millions of euros in extra annual revenue and the creation of several jobs in Ribera del Duero.

 Sometimes, it’s not enough to have just a few shops here and there beaconized.
 For the city of Wellington, wayfinding with beacons meant giving new opportunities to vision-impaired residents.
 In a great case of “go big or go home,” the city decided to set beacons all over town.
 Backed by the Wellington City Council, the project deployed 200 beacons in the central business district.

 The deployment was praised by the city’s mayor as “a first for New Zealand and will build Wellington’s reputation as a smart and accessible destination” and “will welcome people with visual impairments to participate fully in the life of the city.”